lcphutchinson/is601_mid/README.md

 Created for Web Systems Development, a course by Prof. Keith Williams of NJIT

-This project builds upon a basic application premise (the arithmetic calculator) to demonstrate various modern programming techniques such as automated testing, logging, and a number of Object-Oriented Design Patterns--specifically the Strategy, Factory, Observer, Memento, and Facade patterns.
+This project builds upon a basic application premise (the arithmetic calculator) to demonstrate various modern programming techniques such as automated testing, logging, and a number of Object-Oriented Design Patterns--specifically the Command, Strategy, Factory, Observer, Memento, and Facade patterns.

+### 📑 Project Description

+Python REPL Calculator (v.1.6) is a Python application for the bash shell environment that provides ten basic arithmetic operations over three input modes (Binary, Unary, and Guided), as well as a robust operation history with save, load, undo and redo functionalities.
+For full details, see 🚀 **Operation** below.

 <details>
 <summary>